The Sales Qualification and Forecasting Method You Need to Know About

 A “right” customer is someone who fits the profile of an organization with the means to buy what you’re selling, the need for it, and the interest in it.
 When those three qualities align, you win (assuming you were persuasive enough to convince them).

 MEDDIC helps you predict which customers will be the “right” customers to pursue – which customers are worth spending valuable time and money to obtain.
 The more you chase after accounts in this pool, the more likely you are to hit your numbers – to the point where you can be more selective with which deals you’re working.
+The MEDDIC sales methodology drives consistency in how your team prioritizes deals, engages stakeholders, and brings other resources alongside them to capture the customer.

 In this sense, sales isn’t “just a numbers game” – more doesn’t necessarily result in more.